Find logical OR

 true) if either

-a nonzero element at that same array location.
-Otherwise, the array
+B contain a nonzero element at that same location.
+Otherwise,

 For bit-wise logical OR operations, see

 Find the logical OR of two matrices.
 The result contains logical

 true) where either matrix contains a nonzero value.
 The zeros in the result indicate spots where both arrays have a value of zero.

 A = [5 7 0; 0 2 9; 5 0 0]

 A = 3×3 5 7 0 0 2 9 5 0 0

 B = [6 6 0; 1 3 5; -1 0 0]

 B = 3×3 6 6 0 1 3 5 -1 0 0